Skip Content

 Source: Chicago Architecture Center Twitter

 Learn about Chicago’s neighborhoods, housing types and upcoming projects at the CAC!
 Check out the largest 3D model of Chicago, with more than 4,2000 buildings and cinematic elements to teach about the city’s rich history.
-They also run an interactive family program with hands-on exhibits to teach kids more about design and problem-solving
+They also run an interactive family program with hands-on exhibits to teach kids more about design and problem-solving.

 7. Lincoln Park Zoo